24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 alebrije of a mythical creature hanging from the ceiling

-Alebrije are statues made of wood depicting colorful animals and mythical creatures (the original ones were made of paper).
+Alebrije are wooden statues depicting colorful animals and mythical creatures (the original ones were made of paper).
 The ones in this museum range from the usual elegant animals (iguanas, armadillos, rabbits, etc.) to life-sized skeletons, dragons, monsters, and fantastical creatures.

 21.3 Downtown Cholula